-We did some drive-by (photo) shootings in Brooklyn (Connecticut) the other day, nearing the completion of the Underground Railroad Trail.
+We did some drive-by (photo) shootings in Brooklyn (Connecticut) the other day, along the Underground Railroad Trail.
 As you’ll read below, all four of these places are very interconnected.

 1. Friendship Valley

 The first of four centrally located Underground Railroad Trail joints in Brooklyn.
 Brooklyn is, indeed, in the house.

 I have no idea why this house is called Friendship Valley, but I do know that it was for sale during my drive-by and as you can see, was having some siding work done.

 In 1825, George Benson (1752-1836), a wealthy Quaker merchant from Providence, Rhode Island moved to this 1795 home to live in retirement.
 A friend and supporter of Reverend Samuel May and his reform activities, Benson and his family were strongly opposed to slavery from their days in Providence.
 The family had a wide acquaintance with many prominent abolitionists including Arthur Tappan, the philanthropic New York merchant, and William Lloyd Garrison, the publisher of The Liberator of Boston.
 Garrison was married in the parlor of this home in 1834 to George Benson’s daughter, Helen Eliza Benson.
 Reverend Samuel May officiated at the wedding ceremony.
 Another daughter, Mary, voluntarily shared Prudence Crandall’s jail cell in Brooklyn on the night of her arrest.
 George Benson posted bond the following day.
 During Prudence Crandall’s two day trial in August 1833, she and some of her students stayed in Benson’s home, Friendship Valley.
 This home is privately owned and not open to the public.